chicagoedt/iarc_mission7/README.md

 # iarc_software
-Any code related to IARC quadcopter competition
+Any code related to IARC Mission 7

+Mission 7 has ended.
+Please see iarc_mission8